 Jesse was a key contributor at the Globalized Classics summer school, and has also co-written chapters in Empires of Faith: Histories of Image and Religion in Late Antiquity, from India to Ireland (under review).

 In her role as Manager for The Oxford Research Centre in the Humanities (TORCH), Vicky has gone above and beyond in helping to get many of the project’s more ambitious project’s off the ground.
-Along with other members of TORCH, especially Elleke Boehmer and Rabyah Khan) she has been a great friend, and all whilst trying to complete her PhD.
+Along with other members of TORCH, especially Elleke Boehmer) she has been a great friend, and all whilst completing her PhD.

 Arturo is the photographer and vision behind Those Who Follow, giving up his free-time to trudge across Oxford with his very large camera, just to capture some of the city’s lesser-known gems in all their glory.
 You can find out more about the work Arturo has done and great contribution he’s made on the exhibition pages.